This quarterly webinar will report on the current status of major CRL initiatives and programs. Presentations will focus on three areas:

 This preview of CRL’s new DDSNext digital delivery system will show how it supports better access to newly digitized content for CRL member libraries, though added features like IIIF compliant image management and improved searchability and navigation.

 CRL will report on its efforts to improve support for individual library dealings with vendors of data sources, following recommendations from the 2016 eDesiderata Forum.
-This session will showcase a draft Model License for Global Data, soliciting comments on its utility.
+This session will showcase draft licensing terms and specifications for negotiating agreements for large global datasets in the areas of business, financial, and geospatial information.
+CRL will be accepting comments on their utility through June 15, 2018.

 Registrants are encouraged to tune in to any or all of these three segments.